 If you regularly attend five different trade shows in a single year, it's possible to find out which shows result in the most sales.
 If you pour money into three different print publications, it's possible to determine which publication is having the greatest impact and generating the most leads.

 How?
-We can twist digital marketing tactics like landing pages, smart forms, and source reports with traditional strategies like print ads.
-If you're still adding your fax number to your ad creative, it's time to tie a bow on that.
+We can tie digital marketing tactics like landing pages, smart forms, and source reports with traditional strategies like print ads and trade shows.
+If you're still adding your fax number to your magazine ads, it's time to tie a bow on that.

 Creating content is one thing.
 Creating the right content and delivering it to the right people at the right time is a whole different order.